RustFestEU/blog.rustfest.eu/_posts/2018-02-05-lets-step-in-paris.md

 **Barriers to participating?** Not all of us can easily attend these events for a variety of reasons.
 We'll be working with [Diversity Tickets](https://diversitytickets.org/) again, as well as holding an event (above) which you could participate in.
 If the ticket cost itself is your only barrier, let us know.

 **Want to help someone else attend?
-Company with a budget??** We will be selling supporter tickets as well, with the additional funds being used for inclusivity and diversity efforts.
+Have a conference budget??** We will be selling supporter tickets as well, with the additional funds being used for inclusivity and diversity efforts.
 If you can, consider helping our fellow community members.

 **Want to help organize?** If you'd like to be part of our organizing team please introduce yourself and let us know at [team@rustfest.eu](mailto:team@rustfest.eu).
 We prefer it if team members are interested in helping for multiple events, especially if you might be interested in helping bring a RustFest to your area.